justanotherlad/Wolfram-Research-Diary/README.md

 ```

  ###### *Ultimately, these proposals were probably too higher-ended, and probably sort of more of a Masters' Research Thesis than a 3-weeks' project.
-So ultimately worked on something else.*
+So ultimately was suggested to work on something else by mentors.*
 -----------------------------------------------------------------------------------------------------